dipendra-mule/conducky/website/docs/user-guide/faq.md

 - **Event Admin**: Full management of the event, users, and settings

 **System-level roles:**
-- **SuperAdmin**: Can create events and manage the overall system
+- **System Admin**: Can create events and manage the overall system
 - **Regular User**: Has no system-level privileges (most users)

 ### Can I have different roles in different events?

 Yes!
 Conducky supports multi-event participation where you can have different roles in different events.
 For example, you might be an Event Admin for one conference and a Responder for another.

-### What's the difference between SuperAdmin and Event Admin?
+### What's the difference between System Admin and Event Admin?

-- **SuperAdmin**: System-wide access, can create events, but needs specific event roles to access event data
+- **System Admin**: System-wide access, can create events, but needs specific event roles to access event data
 - **Event Admin**: Full control within a specific event, but no system-wide access

-SuperAdmins don't automatically have access to event data - they must be explicitly added to events by Event Admins.
+System Admins don't automatically have access to event data - they must be explicitly added to events by Event Admins.

 ## Incidents and Incident Management